Reedzit/startup/README.md

 ## Tecnologies

 - **HTML** - Uses correct HTML structure for application.
-Two HTML pages.
-One for login and one for voting.
-Hyperlinks to choice artifact.
+Three HTML pages.
+One for login, one choosing a workout, and one during the workout.
 - **CSS** - Application styling that looks good on different screen sizes, uses good whitespace, color choice and contrast.
-- **React** - Provides login, choice display, applying votes, display other users votes, and use of React for routing and components.
+- **JS** - Automate the buttons and performs the actions prompted in CSS/HTML.
+Will have a virtual deck of cards that it will run through.
+- **React** - Routing the components of the program, provides login, workouts you can do, and friends list.
 - **Service** - Backend service with endpoints for:
   - login
-  - retrieving choices
+  - retrieving workout history
-  - submitting votes
+  - submitting workout data
-  - retrieving vote status
+  - retrieving workout data from friends
+  - uses a service to generate pictures of workouts.
-- **DB/Login** - Store users, choices, and votes in database.
-Register and login users.
-Credentials securely stored in database.
-Can't vote unless authenticated.
+- **DB/Login** - Store users, friends, and data from each workout.
-- **WebSocket** - If you want to do the workout with a friend, you can
+- **WebSocket** - You will receive a notification when a friend is participating, completes a workout/online.